 Research questions

 The primary research question assesses the impact of the CCAPS feedback system.
-Did counseling center outcomes improve after the implementation of the new feedback system?
-Because the CCAPS as a routine outcome measure was in place prior to the feedback system being implemented, any effects of the feedback system will be above and beyond the effect of monitoring outcome alone.
+Did client outcomes improve after the implementation of the new feedback system?
+It is hypothesized that feedback will improve client outcomes.
+Because the CCAPS as a routine outcome measure was in place prior to the feedback system being implemented, any effects of the feedback system will be above and beyond the effect of monitoring outcomes alone.
 It should be mentioned that the current study makes no attempt to isolate only the effects of a single component of the new CCAPS feedback system and report (e.g. the effect off track alerts independent of the graphical depiction) or to isolate the effects of the feedback system from any impacts it may have had on how therapists resultingly conducted treatment.
 Instead, this constellation of report changes and any accompanying behavioral changes are evaluated together as pathways by which feedback can have effects on therapy.
-It is hypothesized that feedback will improve client outcomes.

 It should be mentioned here that although client outcomes are the focus of the present study, these are not the only type of outcomes that should matter in evaluating such a system.
 Other outcomes that are left to future research include outcomes at the therapist and center levels, such as therapist satisfaction and burnout.
 Future directions for such research will be explored in the discussion in connection with the findings from the present study.